GlaivePro/Drafterer/README.md

 # Drafterer

+> The development of this package is a bit postponed for now because of lack of time.

 Drafterer is a Laravel package that allows you to save a draft version of an Eloquent model.
 It can be used for previewing upcoming changes before commiting them.
 Also useful for autosaved version.

 ## Install